AryRubi/Tegucigalpa_RealEstate/README.md

 ## Visualization with Power BI

 The processed data can be visualized in a Power BI dashboard.
-You can click the following link to see it: [Link text Here]([https://link-url-here.org](https://app.powerbi.com/view?r=eyJrIjoiZmU2MTM5OTktMjYxOS00MDM3LWI5YTEtNTI2YTU1YjA5ODUzIiwidCI6IjgwZjQ1ODhmLTllY2EtNGRjZC1hMzQwLTgyMDFmYWEzNTAyMCIsImMiOjl9))
+You can click the following link to see it: [View Power BI Dashboard](https://app.powerbi.com/view?r=eyJrIjoiZmU2MTM5OTktMjYxOS00MDM3LWI5YTEtNTI2YTU1YjA5ODUzIiwidCI6IjgwZjQ1ODhmLTllY2EtNGRjZC1hMzQwLTgyMDFmYWEzNTAyMCIsImMiOjl9)

 ## Contributing